ShawnHymel/bytegrader/README.md

 bash deploy/deploy.sh ../app
 ```

 Note that if you need to get the "local" IP address (what the App container sees when making calls from the host server), as `127.0.0.1` and `localhost` won't often work, you can run `docker compose logs | grep "Security check"`.
+This will likely be `172.18.0.0/16` so the App container can see the host.

 ## Todo